Officials evacuate terminals at Fort Lauderdale-Hollywood Int’l Airport as they investigate security-related incident

 FORT LAUDERDALE-HOLLYWOOD INTERNATIONAL AIRPORT, FLA.
 (WSVN) - Officials have evacuated terminals at Fort Lauderdale-Hollywood International Airport as they investigate a security-related incident.

-7News cameras rolled as Broward Sheriff’s Office deputies blocked off the road leading to the airport’s entrance.

-Drivers heading to Fort Lauderdale-Hollywood International Airport or anywhere near the area should expect traffic delays and to be patient.
+Drivers heading to Fort Lauderdale-Hollywood International Airport are advised to avoid the area.

 Please check back on WSVN.com and 7News for more details on this developing story.